 How Much Do Financial Advisors Usually Make?

-According to the U.S. Bureau of Labor Statistics, the average salary for a financial advisor in 2016 was $90,530.
-As a range, financial advisors typically made anywhere from around $40,000 to $200,000, depending on where they fell within the hierarchy of the business.
+According to the U.S. Bureau of Labor Statistics, the median salary for a financial advisor in 2020 was $89,330, $42.95 per hour.
+For a comparison, the median annual wage for all workers in the same period was $41,950.
+And as a range, financial advisors typically made anywhere from around $44,100 to $208,000, depending on where they fell within the hierarchy of the business.
 Salaries also differ on a state-by-state basis, with the traditionally wealthier states garnering higher average pay grades.
 Here’s a more detailed breakdown of what financial advisors earn on an hourly and yearly basis:

 |National Financial Advisor Salaries|